wycats/cargo-website/source/index.md

 # Depend on a Library

-To depend on a library, add it to your Cargo.toml.
+To depend on a library, add it to your `Cargo.toml`.

 ```toml
 [package]